Adapters

 Section titled “kafka (franz-go)”crucible/source/kafka is a group consumer over franz-go:

-in, _ := kafka.New(kafka.WithBrokers("localhost:9092"), kafka.WithGroup("orders-svc"))sub, _ := in.Subscribe(ctx, source.SubscribeConfig{Topic: "orders"})sub.Receive(ctx, handler)It does cooperative rebalance with drain-on-revoke, mark-commit-after-process, pause/resume backpressure, and seek/replay, and it is EOS-ready for transactional consume-to-produce.
+in, _ := kafka.New(kafka.WithBrokers("localhost:9092"), kafka.WithGroup("orders-svc"))sub, _ := in.Subscribe(ctx, source.SubscribeConfig{Topic: "orders"})sub.Receive(ctx, handler)It does cooperative rebalance with drain-on-revoke, mark-commit-after-process, pause/resume backpressure, and seek/replay, and it supports transactional consume-process-produce (see Exactly-once (Kafka EOS) below).
 The shard is the partition; the high-water-mark commit subtlety is handled in the engine.

 jetstream (nats.go)